Wheldrake Ings Nature Reserve

 Tucked within the growing grassland waders such as lapwing, redshank and curlew start to raise their young.
 Flotillas of young duck families scoot into the overhanging willows around the pool edges.
 Late June sees the meadows at their best with some of the finest areas supporting up to 25 plant species per square metre.

-By August sheep and cattle are turned out to graze the re-growth of grass or 'fog' as it is known.
+By late August sheep and cattle are turned out to graze the re-growth of grass or 'fog' as it is known.
 In autumn, the meadows start to flood and impressive expanses of open water attract a spectacle of thousands of ducks, geese and waders.
 40,000 birds use the Lower Derwent Valley each winter, with a significant proportion of these at Wheldrake.

 The wetlands attract a wide range of birds.
 Spring and autumn can be exciting as migrant waders, terns and raptors pass through.
 Spotted crake, water rail and willow tit all breed along with many common waders and ducks.
 Marsh harrier, hobby and peregrine are all seen regularly with the chance of an osprey of black tern during migration.